Soontao/cds-mysql/README.md

 - if key of entity not existed, insert (if the records has been deleted, its also will be inserted)

 > csv migrator will automatically fill the `PreDelivery` field as `true`
+> for business, if user want to delete some data, just set the `Disabled` field as `true`

 ```groovy
 using {incrementalKey, preDelivery} from 'cds-mysql';